- Date:

 The Local Jobs First Commissioner:

-• engages with agencies and industry to educate and promote and ensure compliance of the Code
+- engages with agencies and industry to advocate for and promote the Fair Jobs Code.

 Complaints